zainHaseeb/mslearn-dp100/instructions/01-create-a-workspace.md

 1. In Azure Machine Learning studio, on the **Compute** page, select your compute instance.
 2. Click **Stop** to stop your compute instance.
 When it has shut down, its status will change to **Stopped**.

+> **Note**: Stopping your compute ensures your subscription won't be charged for compute resources.
+You will however be charged a small amount for data storage as long as the Azure Machine Learning workspace exists in your subscription.
+If you have finished exploring Azure Machine Learning, you can delete the Azure Machine Learning workspace and associated resources.
+However, if you plan to complete any other labs in this series, you will need to repeat this lab to create the workspace and prepare the environment first.